rural definition

 Conclusion of Rural Area Definition

-In short, there is no definitive answer to the question “What is considered a rural area in the United States?”
-Federal agencies like the Census Bureau and the USDA use different criteria to define rural areas.
+In short, there is no definitive answer to the question, “What is considered a rural area in the United States?”
+Federal agencies such as the Census Bureau and the USDA use different criteria to define rural areas.

 What other rural definition would you add to these rural definitions above?